What is The Gold Fix?

 Whether you’re buying in physical form (such as bullion coins or bars), digital, or so-called ‘paper’ gold which can be traded on the stock market – the gold fix acts as a transparent benchmark which dealers use to set their price against.

-As a result, this fixed rate serves as an internationally-regarded market indicator for the value of precious metals.
+As a result, this fixed rate serves as an internationally-regarded market indicator for the value of gold.

 How are decisions reached?